Vanities Frequently Asked Questions (FAQ)

 2. Chance of assignment?
 What does that mean?

-The site simulates the randomized process of FCC assignments, running tens of thousands of times, and adding up the result.
+This site simulates the randomized process of FCC assignments, running tens of thousands of times, and summarizing the result.
 That is used to produce chances of assignment.
 It takes into account all outstanding applications at the time of running the simulation.

 Each application is not processed independently.
 The outcome of an application depends on the results of previous applications.
 The simulation handles that, producing the predicted chances for all valid applications and vanity requests.